 But we also got to practice 3 or 4 different graphic design techniques in Photoshop and Illustrator.
-Next time, we’ll be able to use those tools much more seamlessly.
-So as well as getting a design to sell, it was also like doing a mini-training session.
+Next time, we’ll be quicker at using those tools.
+So as well as getting a design, it was also a mini-training session.

-We have however, set ourselves a challenge to take 3 of our existing ‘too complicated’ designs and re-do / re-launch them with only 3 design elements.
+However, we have set ourselves a challenge to take 3 of our existing ‘too complicated’ designs and re-do / re-launch them with only 3 design elements.

-There are designers selling bundles of T-shirt designs that you can edit and adapt.
-For example, we see this offer from tshirtbundles.com pop-up regularly on our Facebook feed for 1,000 designs at US$70.
+There are designers selling bundles of T-shirt designs you can edit and adapt.
+For example, we see this offer from tshirtbundles.com pop up regularly on our Facebook feed.
+1,000 designs at US$70.

 That’s good value at $0.07 per design.
 But think about how they make money selling at that price.

 They won’t just be selling those designs to you.
-Anyone else could also buy those designs.
-You won’t stand out, and standing out is important in all markets, but especially this one. (see our article on e-Commerce competitive advantage for more on why your brand needs to stand out).
+Anyone else can also buy those designs.
+You won’t stand out.
+And standing out is important in all markets, but especially this one.
+(See our competitive advantage article for more on why your brand needs to stand out).

 T-shirt designs also come up regularly on freelance sites.
-We covered a similar theme in our recent blog on the value of writing, but designer rates for T-shirts seem to be even more cut-throat on pricing.
+We covered a similar theme in our recent blog on the value of writing.
+But T-shirt designer rates seem to be even more cut-throat.

-You can pick up a single design from between $7 and $35, with rates going up the more revisions you ask for.
-Even the designers who seem more established on there, only seem to be charging $60 – $80 per design.
+You can pick up a single design for between $7 and $35.
+Rates go up the more revisions you ask for.
+Even the more established designers only seem to be charging $60 – $80 per design.

-Looking at that cost, and lets say a $5 profit per T-Shirt sold on something like Spreadshirt, you’d have to look at the quality of the designer and wonder whether they could design something that would sell the 12 – 16 T-shirts you’d need just to break even.
+Looking at that cost, and say a $5 profit per T-Shirt, you’d have to wonder whether they could design something good enough to sell the 12 – 16 T-shirts you’d need just to break even.

 T-shirt professional designers

-And finally, on design, you could go the more professional designers route.
+And finally, on design, you could go the more professional designer route.
 We found this article early on when looking at tips on designing T-shirts.

 It’s a decent read.

-Some of the designs here are from people who’ve clearly been practicing their area for a long time.
-We think our T-shirt designs have a way to go to get near the quality of the designs here.
+Some of the designs here are from people who’ve been designing T-shirts for a long time.
+We think our T-shirt designs have a way to go to get near the quality of those designs.

 But then designing is only part of the T-shirt selling process.
-We’re working hard to bring it up to the same level of knowledge we have about marketing and e-Commerce.
+We’re working hard to bring it up to the same level as our knowledge of other areas.

 They generated the most reach and the most clicks.

-Both these ads ran when Redbubble were offering a 20-50% offer on the site, and our click through rate on both ads was double any of the other ads we ran.
+Both these ads ran when Redbubble was offering a 20-50% offer on the site.
+Our click-through rate on both ads was double any of the other ads we ran.

 We’ll share the results of these in case studies at some point in the future.
-As we said, it’s still early days and we’ve a a brand that people don’t know, and designs where we’re still working out our overall style and approach.
+As we said, it’s still early days and not many people know our brand.
+And on the designs, we’re still working out our overall style and approach.

-But here’s a couple of thoughts we’d share on Facebook advertising so far.
+But here are a couple of thoughts we’d share on Facebook advertising so far.

-For a technology company that based its success on access for all and easy functionality – anyone can use Facebook right?
+Facebook has based its success on access for all and easy functionality.
+Anyone can use Facebook, right?

-That functionality does not spread though to its Facebook Ads set-up.
+But that does not spread through to its Facebook Ads set-up.

-While not impossible to use, unless you have kept up with recent changes and updates to the system or been trained, it can take a while to find basic elements to launch and report on campaigns.
+While not impossible to use, unless you’ve kept up with recent system updates, or been trained, it can take a while to find basic elements to launch and report on campaigns.

 The campaigns, ad sets and ads aren’t intuitive.
 Managing the multiple variables around objectives, audience and measurement takes time as you go back and forward to get it right.

-In 3 of our tests, we realised something wasn’t right in the initial set-up and had to pause and relaunch the campaign.
-Not because we make lots of mistakes, but because the way it was set-up wasn’t clear.
+In 3 of our tests, we realised something wasn’t right in the initial setup and had to pause and relaunch the campaign.
+All because the setup wasn’t clear.

-What we’ve also found is once you start advertising on Facebook, it’s set up to try and constantly squeeze more money from your adverting spend.
-Repeated notifications of how just spending “$x” could get you x,000 more page views.
+What we’ve also found is once you start advertising on Facebook, it’s set up to try and constantly squeeze more money out of you.
+Repeated notifications of how spending just “$x” could get you x,000 more page views.

-Whether you actually have content that you want to push out or not.
-All the defaults for spend and length of time you want to run a campaign seem set up to make you spend more.
+Whether you actually have content you want to push or not.
+All the defaults for spend and duration you want to run a campaign seem set up to make you spend more.